Skip to main content

 If you don’t work out a pro-rata salary correctly, not only will employees lose trust in the organisation, but they’ll also be lining up at the door to complain.
 And dealing with multiple employees wondering why they haven’t been paid properly isn’t pleasant.

-And then on top of that, you’ll have to correct all the mistakes you’ve made, causing more administrative tasks for your payroll team and delaying other strategic tasks to help drive the business forward.
+And then, on top of that, you’ll have to correct all the mistakes you’ve made, causing more administrative tasks for your payroll team, potentially complicating tax compliance, and delaying other strategic tasks to help drive the business forward.

 What are some other benefits of being accurate in pro-rata salary calculations?

-Both employers and HR managers stand to gain a lot when taking the time to work out pro-rata salaries accurately:
+Both employers and HR managers stand to gain a lot when taking the time to work out pro-rata salaries accurately.
+The table below outlines the key benefits:

-By calculating pro-rata salaries and benefits, recruitment drives are more transparent; potential candidates are able to make informed decisions about whether or not the pro-rata salary suits their situation before applying.
+Transparent recruitment Recruitment drives become more transparent, allowing candidates to make informed decisions about whether the pro-rata salary suits them.

-Knowing exactly how much an employee costs you is essential for budget planning.
-You’ll know exactly how much you’re spending out, which means it’s easier to make impactful business decisions to drive growth.
+Improved budget planning Knowing exactly how much an employee costs helps you track spending and make impactful business decisions to drive growth.

 How to calculate pro-rata salaries accurately

-If you’re scratching your head wondering how to work out a pro-rata salary, don’t worry; here’s how to calculate it:
+If you’re scratching your head wondering how to work out a pro-rata salary without a dedicated calculator, don’t worry, here we’ll go through calculating it step by step:

 Information you need: